THE TRAYVAX STORY

 Mark King, Founder of Trayvax

 Born in Annapolis Maryland, Mark King started out as the son of a Navy Captain.
 When he was young, his family moved through Europe and across the United States to support his father's submarining career.
 He grew up on Bainbridge Island Wa, and became passionate about making and building ideas in the family garage.
 He received his first patent pending at age 18, Eagle Scout, and later received a CNC machining degree.
 During school, he designed and sold an organoleptic analysis machine to General Mills.
 The story was featured in the New York Times.
 This gave him the early stage funding to start Trayvax in his apartment.
 He is driven to business, innovation, and taking on big projects.
 He has founded Trayvax Enterprises, Kimbo Campers, Hannah Manufacturing, and recently graduated from Harvard Business School.
-His personal mission statement is: "to create 5000 jobs, save 5000 lives, and leave behind a company that lasts 100 years".
+His personal mission statement is: "to create American jobs, and leave behind a company that lasts 100 years".

 Here is a TedX talk from Mark in 2013

 Trayvax is made up of a diverse group of people brought together by a simple idea: Make a high quality American product that both the team and the customer can be proud of.
 Each and every member brings unique strengths and life experience to the Trayvax team and we want to highlight these things and give you a chance to get to know them a bit better.
-Soon this page will be filled with bios and pictures of each and every member of the Trayvax team.
-Check back soon if you want to learn more about the Vaxter who made your wallet or see what Mark has been up to.